-Located at the western end of the Champs-Elysees and within Place Charles de Gaule – a massive traffic circle servicing twelve separate avenues, the Arc de Triomphe is one of the world’s most recognizable public monuments.
-This 164-foot high memorial arch was erected to pay homage to soldiers lost in the French Revolutionary War and in the Napoleonic Wars.
-Additionally, the Tomb of the Unknown Soldier, situated beneath its vault after the conclusion of World War I, honours unidentifiable soldiers lost in that conflict.
+Located at the western end of the Champs-Elysees and within Place Charles de Gaule.
+A massive traffic circle servicing twelve separate avenues.
+The Arc de Triomphe is one of the world’s most recognizable public monuments.
+This 164-foot high memorial arch was erected to pay homage to soldiers lost.
+Those lost in the French Revolutionary War and in the Napoleonic Wars.
+The Tomb of the Unknown Soldier is situated beneath.
+Its vault, after the conclusion of World War I, honours unidentifiable soldiers lost in that conflict.

 An internal museum and a viewing terrace are the biggest surprises the Arc de Triomphe holds, though.
 Telling the story of this monument through the years and offering an alternative for photographers looking for a different aerial vantage point in Paris, it makes this attraction a must-see while in the City of Lights.